-Currently, Jennifer volunteers for the Acting Studio Frisco, helping young actors, singers, and dancers learn about the wonderful world of theater.
+Currently, Jennifer serves as the Board Liaison to the City of Frisco for the Arts Tourism Grant program.
+She also volunteers for the Acting Studio Frisco, helping young actors, singers, and dancers learn about the wonderful world of theater.
 Jennifer is excited to serve Frisco Arts and dreams of bringing new opportunities for Frisco residents to hear live music and see live theater.

 Will Odom is the founder and CEO of The Next Dimension Marketing and Management, LLC.
 He currently works as Project Manager at Verizon and has a heart for the arts due to 18 years in the music industry.
 Will is a member of Grammy365 recording academy and artist manager for singer/songwriter Crystal Cameron.
-Will has extensive marketing, PR, and event planning experience as marketing director at WeTalkRadio Network, PR Manager for All Things Beautiful & Co., Project Manager for 12:53 Entertainment in Atlanta Ga., and securing entertainment for the annual ML King, Jr Luncheon and Justice Award on behalf of the Dallas Bar Association.
-Will holds the following certificates: PMP, CKT Designer, Network Provisioner, Telecomm business solution, MEDC credit smart, Six Sigma yellow belt.
+Will has extensive marketing, PR, and event planning experience as marketing director at WeTalkRadio Network, PR Manager for All Things Beautiful & Co., Project Manager for 12:53 Entertainment.
+Will secures the entertainment for the annual MLK Jr Luncheon and Justice Award hosted by the Dallas Bar Association.
+Will holds the following certificates: PMP, CKT Designer, Network Provisioner, Telecom Business Solution, MEDC, and Six Sigma Yellow Belt.

 Will is noted for his work with numerous national non-profit organizations due to his humble spirit in serving the community with passion, leadership and a will to make a difference.
 He has served on the boards of Heels on The Move To Heal, My Miscarriage Matters, and received the 2019 Volunteer of the Year award with Frisco Arts.
 Will attended Dillard University in New Orleans, Louisiana and resides in Frisco with his wife Lashone.